Technology / System Admin

 /dev/sda1 218G 56G 151G 27% /

-From this output, you can see that the primary drive (/dev/sda1) is mounted as the root drive (/).
-If you wanted more information about the hard drive, you can use the parted utility to view the partitions on it with the following:
+From this output, I can see that my primary drive (/dev/sda1) is mounted as the root drive (/).
+If I wanted more information about my hard drive, I would use the parted utility to view the partitions on it with the following:

 parted /dev/sda1 'print'